pactflow/pact-msw-adapter/README.md

 ```

 Here, `matchingRules` represent the assertions of the expectation, while `body`, `query` and `path` contains it's example values.

-### An example

-See [./src/pactFromMsw.msw.spec.ts](./src/pactFromMsw.msw.spec.ts) for an example testing an API client, used in a react application

-This test will generate the following two pacts, which can be found in the `./msw_generated_pacts` folder

 ## Contributors